Mass media regulation: United States

 The First Amendment to the United States Constitution forbids the government from abridging freedom of speech or freedom of the press.
 However, there are certain exceptions to free speech.
 For example, there are regulations on public broadcasters: the Federal Communications Commission forbids the broadcast of "indecent" material on the public airwaves.
 The accidental exposure of Janet Jackson's nipple during the halftime show at Super Bowl XXXVIII led to the passage of the Broadcast Decency Enforcement Act of 2005 which increased the maximum fine that the FCC could level for indecent broadcasts from $32,500 to $325,000—with a maximum liability of $3 million.
 This is to shield younger individuals from expressions and ideas that are deemed offensive.
 The Supreme Court of the United States has yet to touch the internet, but that could change if net neutrality comes into play.

+In 1934, the Communications Act worked to create the Federal Communications Commission (FCC) in the United States.
+The FCC is a federal agency that works to regulate interstate and foreign communications.
+They are given the power to make legal decisions and judgments about regulation content under the Communications Satellite Act of 1962, including the regulation of cable television operation, telegraph, telephone, two-way radio and radio operators, satellite communication and the internet.
+The FCC helps to maintain many areas regarding regulation which includes fair competition, media responsibility, public safety, and homeland security.

+Content on the Internet is also monitored in the United States by federal law enforcement and intelligence agencies such as the CIA using the provisions of the Patriot Act among other acts of legislation, to profile interactions between users and content, and to restrict the production and dissemination of dissenting content such as whistleblowing information.

 Brazil

 Brazil’s constitution, written in 1988, guarantees freedom of expression without censorship.
 It also protects privacy of communications unless by court order.
 Journalists in Brazil are protected under the constitution and are able to report freely Many media outlets in Brazil are owned or invested in by its politicians that have an influence on their editorial decisions.
 Much of Brazil’s media regulations change with their change in government, the current government has had very little expansion of laws regarding media regulation past freedom of speech guaranteed in their constitution.

-One of the laws the current government has put out is a new decree that aims to curb the arbitrary removal of social media accounts.
+In 2021, President Jair Bolsonaro signed a decree setting out an intention to curb arbitrary removal of social media accounts through new legislation.
+Judges in Brazil have also ordered blocks on a number of social media and social networking platforms including Telegram, WhatsApp, and Twitter.